Lovecraft Biofuels

-Lovecraft Biofuels was a Silverlake, California operation that claimed typical diesel engines could run on vegetable oil using what is known as a "single tank" conversion.
+Lovecraft Biofuels was a Silverlake, California operation that proved typical diesel engines could run on vegetable oil using what is known as a "single tank" conversion.
 They can run on either diesel, filtered waste vegetable oil, new vegetable oil, or any combination thereof.
 Some versions do not heat the vegetable oil which may compromise filtering quality.
 With the success of converting diesel engines to using biofuels, home-made scam conversion kits of questionable quality were installed in old, inexpensive diesel cars and resold in more favorable alternative fuel markets.